-Genetic testing is a type of medical test that identifies changes in chromosomes, genes, or proteins.
+Genetic testing is a type of medical test that identifies changes in genes, chromosomes, or proteins.
 The results of a genetic test can confirm or rule out a suspected genetic condition or help determine a person’s chance of developing or passing on a genetic disorder.
-More than 1,000 genetic tests are currently in use, and more are being developed.
+More than 77,000 genetic tests are currently in use, and others are being developed.

-Biochemical genetic tests study the amount or activity level of proteins; abnormalities in either can indicate changes to the DNA that result in a genetic disorder.
+Proteins: Biochemical genetic tests study the amount or activity level of proteins or enzymes; abnormalities in either can indicate changes to the DNA that result in a genetic disorder.

 Genetic testing is voluntary.
 Because testing has benefits as well as limitations and risks, the decision about whether to be tested is a personal and complex one.
 A geneticist or genetic counselor can help by providing information about the pros and cons of the test and discussing the social and emotional aspects of testing.

 - What are the different types of genetic tests?

 - What are the uses of genetic testing?

 - How can I be sure a genetic test is valid and useful?

 - What do the results of genetic tests mean?

 - What is the cost of genetic testing, and how long does it take to get the results?

 - Will health insurance cover the costs of genetic testing?